inferno986return/python-pcep/Practice-Test.md

 The term *positional argument* reveals the answer, it's really that simple!
 For example, in the function `example(a,b)` the paramers are `a` and `b`, but the values they represent have to be in the defined order which are positional arguments.

-3. Which of the following sentences are true about the code?
+### Question 3: Which of the following sentences are true about the code?
 (Select two answers)

 ```
 nums = [1, 2, 3]